Jennifer Poisson, RN

 Welcome to the Burrillville Middle School (BMS) Health Services page.
 This page will provide information for families and faculty of BMS.
 The information provided here does not replace medical evaluation and treatment.
 Please contact your health care provider for any medical advice.

-Letter from the BSD School Nurses
+Letter from the BSD Health Office

 The following are general guidelines to facilitate communication between parents and school health professionals relating to health issues.

 For a student to receive Over the Counter Medication, such as; Ibuprofen, Acetaminophen or Tums, the Over The Counter Medication Administration form must be provided to the health office every school year.
-Over the Counter Medication Form
+Attached here: Over the Counter Medication Form

 Rhode Island Department of Health Requirements for 7th-12th Grade Students